Introducing the ForrestBrown R&D dictionary

 2. Net (technically, ‘dot net’) is a software framework developed by Microsoft that runs primarily on Windows.
 It provides code language interoperability across several programming languages.
 Many developers use the .Net framework in their R&D activity.

 Tax definition – 1.
 To achieve the best possible value for your R&D tax credit claim.
-With ForrestBrown, you can have confidence that your claim is fully maximised, yet protected from HMRC enquiry.
+With ForrestBrown, you can have confidence that the impact of your claim is fully maximised, yet protected from HMRC enquiry.
+2. Fine tuning and optimization does not qualify as R&D, unless you are making an appreciable improvement to technology.

 R&D definition – 1.
 To make something the best it can be for performance.